openhab/openhab-docs/addons/index.md

 All add-ons for openHAB 2 are part of the distribution.
 This includes all new 2.0 bindings as well as all 1.x add-ons that were reported to be compatible.
-Add-ons can be installed easily in different ways, which are described below in detail.
+There are several ways you can install an add-on.
+These are described under *Installation of Add-ons* below

 | Add-on Type                             | Description                                                                                                               |
 |-----------------------------------------|---------------------------------------------------------------------------------------------------------------------------|